strimzi/strimzi-kafka-oauth/README.md

 Support for this works specifically with Keycloak Authorization Services.

 By default, authorization is not enabled on Kafka Broker.
-There is `kafka.security.auth.SimpleAclAuthorizer` that comes with Kafka out-of-the-box, and is well documented in [Kafka Documentation](https://kafka.apache.org/documentation/).
+There is `kafka.security.authorizer.AclAuthorizer` that comes with Kafka out-of-the-box and works with Zookeeper, and `org.apache.kafka.metadata.authorizer.StandardAuthorizer` that works in KRaft mode.
+They behave the same and handle the standard Kafka ACL based permissions as documented in [Kafka Documentation](https://kafka.apache.org/documentation/).

-Strimzi Kafka OAuth provides an alternative authorizer - `io.strimzi.kafka.oauth.server.authorizer.KeycloakRBACAuthorizer`.
+Strimzi Kafka OAuth provides an alternative authorizer - `io.strimzi.kafka.oauth.server.authorizer.KeycloakAuthorizer`.
-`KeycloakRBACAuthorizer` uses the access token and the Token Endpoint of the same Keycloak realm used for OAuth2 authentication as a source of permission grants for the authenticated session.
+`KeycloakAuthorizer` uses the access token and the Token Endpoint of the same Keycloak realm used for OAuth2 authentication as a source of permission grants for the authenticated session.

+Note: In `Kafka` versions prior to 3.3.x `io.strimzi.kafka.oauth.server.authorizer.KeycloakRBACAuthorizer` class should be used for the authorizer.
+For latest versions of `Kafka` the `KeycloakAuthorizer` which supports both KRaft mode and Zookeeper mode should be used.
+The `KeycloakAuthorizer` detects the runtime environment, and delegates to `ACLAuthorizer` when in Zookeeper mode, and to `StandardAuthorizer` when in KRaft mode (as detected based on the presence of `process.roles` config property).

-#### Enabling the KeycloakRBACAuthorizer
+#### Enabling the KeycloakAuthorizer

 Add the following to `server.properties` file:

-    authorizer.class.name=io.strimzi.kafka.oauth.server.authorizer.KeycloakRBACAuthorizer

-Note: Since version 0.6.0 the `io.strimzi.kafka.oauth.server.authorizer.JwtKafkaPrincipalBuilder` has been deprecated.
-Use the above configuration instead.
+    authorizer.class.name=io.strimzi.kafka.oauth.server.authorizer.KeycloakAuthorizer

 You also need a properly configured OAuth authentication support, as described in [Configuring the Kafka broker authentication](#configuring-the-kafka-broker-authentication).

-#### Configuring the KeycloakRBACAuthorizer
+#### Configuring the KeycloakAuthorizer

-All the configuration properties for KeycloakRBACAuthorizer begin with a `strimzi.authorization.` prefix.
+All the configuration properties for KeycloakAuthorizer begin with a `strimzi.authorization.` prefix.

-The token endpoint used by KeycloakRBACAuthorizer has to be the same as the one used for OAuth authentication:
+The token endpoint used by KeycloakAuthorizer has to be the same as the one used for OAuth authentication:
 - `strimzi.authorization.token.endpoint.uri` (e.g.: "https://localhost:8443/auth/realms/demo/protocol/openid-connect/token" - the endpoint used to exchange the access token for a list of grants)
 - `strimzi.authorization.client.id` (e.g.: "kafka" - the client representing a Kafka Broker which has Authorization Services enabled)

 The authorizer will regularly reload the list of grants for active sessions.
-By default it will do this once every minute.
+By default, it will do this once every minute.
 You can change this period or turn it off for debugging reasons (by setting it to "0"):
 - `strimzi.authorization.grants.refresh.period.seconds` (e.g.: "120" - the refresh job period in seconds)